-USGS scientists worked off R/V ANGARI to study sea turtle species and nesting behaviors in Everglades National Park.
+USGS scientists worked off R/V ANGARI to study different sea turtle species and their nesting behaviors in Everglades National Park, as well as conducting research that involved tagging and tracking the animals.

 About the Expedition: